-In a time of change, your ability to create an inspiring vision will draw people to your project, motivate them to stay, and inspire them to deliver results.
+In a time of change, your ability to create an inspiring vision will draw people to your project and motivate them to deliver results.

-The third building of these building blocks is to ask your audience to make a choice: will they join you?
+The third of these ingredients is to ask your audience to make a choice: will they support you?

-You want people to start to support your project, so it might seem to make sense to push them as hard as you can.
-But if you steamroller people into joining you then every time an issue arises you will have to convince them all over again.
+It might seem to make sense to push everyone to say yes.
+But if you steamroller people into joining you then every time an issue arises you will need to convince them all over again.

-So the more that you can inspire people to choose, for their own reasons, to travel with you through an imperfect world, the more you will build a team that actively works with you to find the opportunities in the problems that arise, rather than questioning every step of the way.
+The more that you inspire people to choose, for their own reasons, to travel with you through an imperfect world, the more you build a team that actively works with you to find the opportunities in the problems that arise, rather than questioning every step of the way.

 So make sure they choose.

 In your own work, does the level of motivation you bring show that you are on the bus, off the bus, or not sure?
 What about the people you work with?
 Do you want to change that?
 How could you achieve that?